 5.6 RESULTS

-Table 5.5 presents two correlation matrixes where the upper section includes the entire study population, while the lower section (in grey) includes only Arab population.
-In interpreting the matrix, it appears that Arab food, music and TV channels are significantly, positively and highly associated with each other, and negatively correlated with Israeli main stream music and kids channels, however they are positively but not significantly associated with mainstream Israeli TV channels which indicate they do not distinct each other.
+Table 5.5 presents two correlation matrixes, in which the upper section includes the entire study population and the lower section (in grey) includes only the Arab population.
+In interpreting the matrix, it appears that Arab preferences for food, music and TV channels are significantly, positively, and highly associated with each other, and negatively correlated with Israeli main stream music and kids channels; they are also positively but not significantly associated with mainstream Israeli TV channels which indicate they do not distinct each other.

-The lower correlation matrix which includes Arab population only show that majority of correlations are positive, meaning, almost no cultural dimensions exclude each other significantly, suggesting that in general, Arab population integrate various cultural types, and consume Hebrew and ‘Israeli’ oriented cultures, along with Arab culture.
+The lower correlation matrix, which includes only the Arab population, shows that the majority of correlations are positive, which indicates that almost no cultural dimensions are significantly mutually exclusive, thereby suggesting that, in general, the Arab population integrates various types of culture and consumes Hebrew and ‘Israeli’ oriented cultures along with Arab culture.

 Table 5.5 Correlation matrix of cultural factors for entire study population (white) , and for Arabs only (grey)